nantr0nic/PadCast/README.txt

 open/close the menu, or hit spacebar or "M".
 You can navigate the menu using the mouse as expected, or use W/S and arrow-keys to navigate and Enter to select.

-The following settings can be accessed and changed via the in-program menu: -
+The following settings can be accessed and changed via the in-program menu:

+                    Video Settings
     ==> Resolution <==
     > The window can be manually resized by dragging the window borders, but there are resolution presets available in the menu.
 If you require specific